chriskuech/supplyside/README.md

    ```bash
    nvm use --lts
    ```
-2. Copy `.env.template` to `.env` and fill out the missing fields
+2. Copy `.env.template` to `.env`
+3. Modify the section of your `.env` file marked "ADD YOUR INFORMATION HERE" to seed your developer credentials.
-3. Start the dependencies
+4. Start the dependencies
    ```bash
    docker compose up
    ```
-4. Initialize the database
+5. Initialize the database
    ```bash
    npx prisma migrate reset
    ```
-5. Log into the app with the credentials in your .env file.
+6. Log into the app with the credentials in your `.env` file.
 You will be in the "SYSTEM" administration account looking at the "Accounts" page, where you can see all accounts in the application.
 Click the 🔄 icon buttons to apply the data model template to each account.
-6. Select your account from the dropdown in the navbar to impersonate that account.
+7. Select your account from the dropdown in the navbar to impersonate that account.
-7. You can now use the application as a customer.
+8. You can now use the application as a customer.